-The NSBRT is the Town of Chapel’s planned 8.2 miles modern transit line along the Town’s busiest corridor.
+The N-S BRT is the Town of Chapel’s planned 8.2 miles modern transit line along one of the Town’s busiest corridors.
 It will accommodate travel demand growth along the NS corridor, support emerging modes of transportation and leverage the existing transportation infrastructure to improve connectivity within the corridor.

-The NSBRT begins in the north at Eubanks and Martin Luther King Dr. and ends near the Southern Village mixed use development.
+The N-S BRT begins in the north at Eubanks and Martin Luther King Dr. and ends near the Southern Village mixed use development.
 It is the Town’s major corridor used by residents, pedestrians, commuters and students.
 Between 2005 and 2012, Chapel Hill Transit ridership has increased by 20 percent and buses operate at near capacity.
-The NSBRT will provide enhanced capacity to meet growing demand for public transit.
+The N-S BRT will provide enhanced efficiencies to meet growing demand for public transit.

-The North-South Bus Rapid Transit (NSBRT) project focuses on a core part of the Town’s transit investment strategy.
-The NSBRT project follows the Town of Chapel Hill’s North-South Corridor Study.
-This phase will include the environmental review required by the U.S. Department of Transportation, Federal Transit Administration, as well as engineering and design of 30 percent of the NSBRT.
+The North-South Bus Rapid Transit (N-S BRT) project focuses on a core part of the Town’s transit investment strategy.
+The N-S BRT project follows the Town of Chapel Hill’s North-South Corridor Study.
+This phase will include an environmental review and the engineering and design of 30 percent of the N-S BRT.

-During phase one of the North-South Corridor Study, Chapel Hill Transit conducted the study, working with two committees that provided technical guidance and policy oversight.
-These committees worked with Chapel Hill Transit and its partners and community stakeholders to develop a locally preferred alternative (LPA) that improved transit within the corridor while remaining competitive for federal capital funding.
-The LPA calls for a BRT route along the 8.2-mile corridor.
+During phase one of the North-South Corridor Study, Chapel Hill Transit worked with two committees that provided technical guidance and policy oversight.
+These committees worked with Chapel Hill Transit and its partners and community stakeholders to develop three versions of the locally preferred alternative (LPA) to improve transit within the corridor while remaining competitive for federal capital funding.

 The results of the study outlined the key priorities for improving transit along the corridor.